gjmolter/pix-charge/README.md

 ### merchantKey

-The `merchantKey` can be any DICT key: Email, CPF, CNPJ, Telephone or EVP
+The `merchantKey` can be any DICT key:

 - **Email**: gjmolter.1997@gmail.com (regular email string)